Chapter Nineteen: Job Costing and Modern Cost Management Systems

 To illustrate, there was a time when automakers had many options for each car produced, and customers spent considerable time selecting preferred options.
 This, in turn, complicated the manufacturer’s production and inventory management.
-In time, they discovered that the manufacturing process, inventory management, and customer buying experience could be improved by bundling options into 2 or 3 packages.
+In time, they discovered that the manufacturing process, inventory management, and customer buying experience could be improved by bundling options into two or three packages.

 The “leaning” process resulted in a more standardized/streamlined production effort, and produced a better customer experience.
 The point is that making a lean manufacturing operation does not mean simply cutting costs.
 Lean is doing more with less.
 It is the result of an intensive effort to streamline and standardize production, while adding customer value!

 Inventory management often benefits from studies into the development of a lean manufacturing environment.
 Maintaining raw materials inventory entails not only a considerable upfront investment, but also the potential for costly damage and obsolescence.
 Lean companies will attempt to minimize their raw materials inventory.

 One method is adopting just in time (JIT) inventory systems.
 In an ideal application, raw materials are received from suppliers just as they are needed in the production process.
 This approach requires a complete and reliable logistics system, as any disruption in the flow of materials can bring the whole production process to a devastating stop.